brekk/raconteur-scribe/README.md

 #### Metadata

-We're using the `json-front-matter` library under the hood, and that allows us to quickly add custom metadata to any content.
+We're using the `yaml-front-matter` and `json-front-matter` libraries under the hood, and that allows us to quickly add custom metadata to any content.

 Here's an example post, using a combination of json-front-matter and markdown: